barotto/IBMulator/README.md

 * Performance can be low if an On Demand CPU scaling governor is in use.
 Switch it to Performance (this is a known issue with the Linux CPUfreq governors).

+### Windows

+* Sometimes, at program close, Windows reports that the program has stopped working.

 ## COMPILING